kiboschool/log-analyzer/README.md

 - Number of executed tests
 - Most used type of test
 - Number of failures for each type
-- How many tests are related to component testing
+- How many tests are related to component testing (they contain the word 'component'
 - A table showing the number of failures for each type of test

 Wrap the outputs of all previous steps into a final file called `stat_report.log`